laminas/laminas-http/doc/book/zend.http.response.md

 ## Overview

-The `Zend\Http\Response` class is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP response.
+The `Laminas\Http\Response` class is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP response.

 A typical HTTP Response looks like this: